euvl/vue-notification/README.md

 Vue Notification can use the [Velocity](https://github.com/julianshapiro/velocity) library to power the animations using JavaScript.

-To start using it you will have to manually install `velocity-animate` & pass the library to the  `vue-notification` plugin (the reason for doing that is to reduce the size of this plugin).
+To use, manually install `velocity-animate` & pass the library to the  `vue-notification` plugin (the reason for doing that is to reduce the size of this plugin).

 In your `main.js`: